cosmos/cosmos-sdk/docs/glossary.md

 the dispatcher.
 Every module has a unique `Name()`, which is used for isolating its state space.
 We use this same name for routing transactions.
-Each transaction implementation must be registed with go-wire via `TxMapper`, so we just look at the registered name of this tx, which should be of the form `<module name>/xxx`.
+Each transaction implementation must be registed with go-wire via `TxMapper`, so we just look at the registered name of this transaction, which should be of the form `<module name>/xxx`.
 The dispatcher grabs the appropriate module name from the tx name and routes it if the module is present.

 This all seems like a bit of magic, but really we're just making use of go-wire magic that we are already using, rather than add another layer.
 For all the